 The entire Lime Hollow staff truly looks forward to each and every day during the summer.
 Come rain or shine, mosquitoes or deer flies, the excitement we see in the faces and the enthusiasm we hear in the voices of our campers makes us smile.

 1-4 pm, meet at our Visitor Center.
 Join your friends at Lime Hollow and help us maintain our beautiful trails.
 This is a wonderful volunteer opportunity for all ages.
-Bring your helping hands and we’ll bring the refreshments!
-Don’t forget work gloves, appropriate clothing, and a water bottle!
+Bring your helping hands and we will bring the refreshments.
+Please bring work gloves, appropriate clothing and a water bottle!
 Special thanks to Healthy Now and Heyer Physical Therapy!
-Let us know if you can make it.